risuiowa/rails-jquery-autocomplete/README.md

 #### :full => false (default behavior)

-Only the following terms mould match the query 'un':
+Only the following terms would match the query 'un':

 * Unacceptable